Hillside Acres, Texas

 Hillside Acres is a census-designated place (CDP) in Webb County, Texas, United States.
-This was a new CDP, formed from parts of the Ranchitos Las Lomas CDP prior to the 2010 census, with a population of 30.
+It was a new CDP, formed from parts of the Ranchitos Las Lomas CDP prior to the 2010 census.
+As of the 2020 census, Hillside Acres had a population of 3.

 It is one of several colonias in the county.

 Geography

 Hillside Acres is located at (27.676165, -99.177706).
 The CDP has a total area of 0.2 sqmi, all land.

 Demographics

 Hillside Acres first appeared as a census-designated place in the 2010 U.S. census, one of seven CDPs (Colorado Acres, Hillside Acres, Las Haciendas, Las Pilas, Los Veteranos I, Pueblo East, and Valle Verde) were formed out the Ranchitos Las Lomas CDP.